 In order to receive a Certificate in Ministry Training, a student must successfully complete MIN 1111, 1112, 1113, 1114, 1115, 1116, and 12 additional ministry courses selected by the student with the advice of a faculty mentor.
-Only two special studies courses, MIN 1133 and 1134, will be counted toward the certificate.
+Up to four special studies hours may be taken toward the Certificate in Ministry Training.
+These include up to two special studies in BIB (MIN 1133), and up to two special studies in Ministry (MIN 1134).
+The special studies Ministry courses may be repeated if the topic is different.